 UFE Netcode is the second iteration of the network system for UFE.
 It allows the game to run online matches in a smooth lag-free environment thanks to its native rollback mechanics and deterministic physics.
 The netcode also uses raw manual tracking to its own core variables, optimizing CPU usage (even mobiles).

-The new network options also comes with its own client/server structure (powered by Photon Network) allowing direct player connection without the use of IP.
+The new network options also comes with its own client/server structure (using Photon Network, UNet, Steam among others) allowing direct player connection without the use of IP.